Unfolding Ordered Matrices into BioFabric Motifs: From Noisy Patterns to BioFabric Motifs

 Fuchs~\etal~\cite{BioFabricsMotifs2026} did not introduce a glyph for general bicliques, but their connector pattern is a $(k\times 2)$ biclique.
 Their glyph is targeted to this special case: it connects two thicker bars with the $k$ vertex lines in between.
 This glyph does not readily extend to more general bicliques and restricts the possible vertex orderings unnecessarily.
 In comparison, our design has several advantages: (1) it can encode any biclique (including connectors), (2) it allows us to explicitly encode noise, and (3) the expected vertex ordering coincides with that of a well-ordered matrix.
 The first two advantages are apparent from the design; we elaborate on the latter advantage in Section~\ref{sec:unfold}.

 [Stars\,|\,fans] are $(1\times k)$ or $(k\times 1)$ bicliques.
 Within a BioFabric they are usually called staircase motifs.
 We follow the previous convention to draw these staircases downwards for $(1\times k)$ or upwards for $(k\times 1)$, ordered by increasing or decreasing edge length, respectively.
-Finally, to further declutter the visualization, we aggregate those edges in the same row of the ordered matrix, which are not included in a pattern, into downward staircases which are shaded gray.
+Finally, to further declutter the visualization, we aggregate, for each row of the ordered matrix, the edges that are not included in a pattern into a gray downward staircase.